mfms-ncsu/galant-js/0-system-test-plan.md

 ### Graph input

 1. (!)
-Load all of of the graphs with prefix `bad` in the `src/testing` directory (there are six).
+Load all of of the (+) graphs with prefix `bad` (there are six).
 There should be error messages reflecting what's wrong with these graphs.
-You should be able to select and upload all of these at once. [!!! errors on layered graphs are not detected !!!]
+You should be able to select and upload all of these at once.
 2. Load (+) same-coordinates.
 Instead of an error, node 3 will land on top of 0 and allow user to fix by moving 3.
+Ideally, node 3 should be marked in some way or a warning message be given.
+Detection requires iterating through all nodes with a set of known coordinates.
 3. Load (+) same-position.
 In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]
+4. Load (+) `edge-connecting-nonadjacent-layers` and `edge=on-same-layer`; should result in relevant error messages

 ### Algorithm execution